daniel-dqsdatalabs/pyspark_codes/README.md

 # python_fundamentals
-Here are some of my own recollections on python
+Here are some of my own recollections on python, ETL and pyspark.